 - QuickVue.
-Also an over-the-counter antigen test, you get two tests for about $25.
+Also an over-the-counter antigen test, you get two tests between $18 and $30.
 After you swab, you put the swab in a solution and wait 10 minutes.
 You then put a paper strip in the solution.
 It changes color to indicate positive or negative.

 - Cue.
 This is a molecular COVID-19 test and should be available without a prescription.

 - Lucira Health's “All-In-One.”
-Costing less than $50, it requires a prescription.
+Costing between $64-$75, it requires a prescription.
 You collect a sample through a nasal swab that you put in a vial of solution.
 You then put the vial into a portable, battery-operated device.
 Within 30 minutes, a light on the device indicates negative or positive.

 Free, in-person COVID-19 testing is available in most communities.
 Some locations require an appointment while others are drive-up.
 Antibody testing usually requires an appointment.